4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Kandy to Ella train

-As with all of Sri Lanka rail services, train tickets come in reserved or non-reserved, and in several classes including first, second and third.
+As with all of Sri Lanka’s rail services, train tickets come in reserved or non-reserved and in several classes, including first, second and third.

-You can’t buy Kandy to Ella train tickets online unless you try and purchase them through a company.
+You can’t buy Kandy to Ella train tickets online unless you try to purchase them through a company.

-Be aware that not all companies are reputable though.
+However, be aware that not all companies are reputable.
 Many will promise tickets only to go radio silent after you pay for them online.

 Kandy to Ella train tickets

-You can try booking tickets in advance in person from a station but be aware, first-class tickets often sell out weeks in advance.
+You can try booking tickets in person at a station, but be aware that first-class tickets often sell out weeks in advance.

-Despite arriving at the station first thing in the morning, we were unable to get reserved seats for our chosen train.
+Despite arriving at the station early, we could not get reserved seats for our chosen train.

-We then bought second class unreserved tickets for 230 rupees [around £1].
-The first train we attempted to get on was way too full.
+We then bought second-class unreserved tickets for 230 rupees [around £1].
+The first train we attempted to board was way too full.

 There were literally locals hanging off the side of the train.
-We luckily managed to squeeze into third class on the next train though.
+Luckily, we managed to squeeze into third class on the next train.

-The Kandy to Ella train is one of the world’s most scenic train journies.
-Taking around six hours the train passes through stunning scenery.
+The Kandy to Ella train is one of the world’s most scenic train journeys.
+It takes around six hours and passes through incredible scenery.

 You’ll gently roll through picturesque tea plantations, forests and small towns.